The Memorial at Bidford-on-avon

 Ribecourt cemetery. cwgc

 Corporal.
 Royal Engineers 94th Field Coy.
 Aged 36.
 Date of Death 20th Sept 1917.
 Service no 63401.
 Samuels company were active at the time of his death in the battle for the Menin Rd 20th-25th Sept 17 (3rd Phase of the battle for Ypres) Samuels division suffered more than 39,000 casualties in the war.

 Oxford rd cemetery: NE of the town of Ieper Belgium.
 Oxford rd was the name given to a road that ran behind the support trenches during the war.

 Son of Harry and Elizabeth Churchley; husband of Hilda Churchley of Burford rd, Bengeworth,Evesham, Nr Bidford.
+His wife had the inscription He died that we might live, onto his gravestone in France.
+He had 2 children William and Edward.
 Samuel was employed as a bricklayer before the war with Mr C.Knott of Evesham

 Remembered on the Helles memorial to the missing.
 Resided in Bidford and was employed as a bricklayer.
 Known has Whit and very popular in the local football circles.
 Whit was born in Sedgley, Staffs.
 Son of Mr and Mrs W.H.E.Clarke

 , of Salford Rd, Bidford.

 Helles memorial. cwgc